pombredanne/appspace/README.rst

-*appspace* is a component injection framework that allows any mishmash of Python classes, objects, functions, or modules to be loosely cobbled together into an application.
+*appspace* is a component injection framework that allows any mishmash of Python classes, objects, functions, or modules to be cobbled loosely together into an application.

-An *appspace* application is built with an appconf (application configuration) similar to a Django urlconf:
+An appspaced application is built with an appconf (application configuration) similar to a Django urlconf:

 >>> from appspace import patterns